Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Heavy particles production from PBH and leptonic asymmetry

-This constrains the trilinear soft supersymmetry breaking parameter $|A|$ as discussed below.
+The soft supersymmetry breaking parameters can contribute to CLFV interactions, dipole moments of leptons, etc. The experimental upper bound on the branching ratio from MEG \RN{2} collaboration \cite{MEGII:2023ltw} \be BR(\mu \rightarrow e \gamma) < 3.1 \times 10^{-13} \; .\ee This constrains the trilinear soft supersymmetry breaking parameter $|A|$ as discussed below.
 The above process is induced by one-loop diagrams through the exchange of gauginos (neutralinos, charginos) and sleptons (charged sleptons, sneutrinos).
 The main contribution comes from charginos and sneutrinos in the internal lines of the one-loop diagram.
 The off-diagonal elements of doublet slepton mass square $m_{\tilde l}^2$ can induce the CFLV process as considered in Eq.~(\ref{gut}), below.
 It is normally assumed as mSUGRA